szunami/blog-1/misc/2021-04-15-2020-amazon-shareholder-letter.md

 > another $11 billion to include benefits and various payroll taxes, for a total
 > of $91 billion.

 I didn’t mark it with my bias this time.
-You can probably guess what it is.
-But in these paragraphs, what did Mr. Bezos *not* say?
+But in these paragraphs, what did Mr.
+Bezos *not* say?
 There are a lot of things he didn’t say.
 You’ve probably got an answer.
 I have one.
-You can probably guess what it is.
+You probably have a reasonable idea of what it is.

 ----